The two questions that we get asked the most about our camper van conversion and our camper van adventures……

 So there you have all of our different options for sleeping five in a camper van!
 You may also find my post on tips for surviving a campervan holiday with kids useful too.

 We have enjoyed many a camper van holiday with a toddler and baby, and I honestly love our family camper van adventures and all of the memories that we have made …I really hope we enjoy many more to come.
-We still need to finish our camper van conversion and add a couple more cupboards (I have been saying this for four years) …. maybe 2020 will be the year it gets finished!?
+As you know we have a new addition to the Otis and Us tribe – we have a golden retriever!!
+We still need to finish our camper van conversion too and add a couple more cupboards (I have been saying this for four years) …. maybe 2024 will be the year it gets finished!?

 Let me know if you have any questions about sleeping arrangements in a camper van – sometimes it is a little trial and error, and adapting as the children grow.